toufiqulhoque/GOMOTO-SITE/README.md

 ## functionalities

-* Super interactive and easy to use website
+* This Website is based on Food delivery service.
 * You can get food service more easier
 * User friendly
-* We have Login/Registration system for our Registered customer.
+* Firebase Login/Registration system for our Registered customer.
-* You will also get Food Delivery Service support buy using mobile
+* Place an order, Manage order and add new service on the homepage facilities are include in the website.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).